-Resin driveways are a popular choice when it comes to driveway surfacing for several reasons.
+Resin driveways are a popular choice when it comes to driveway surfacing.
 They are durable, SUDs compliant, and easy to maintain.
-What’s more, they are an aesthetically pleasing choice, particularly in residential areas.
+What’s more, resin driveways are an aesthetically pleasing choice, particularly in residential areas.

 But what are the disadvantages of resin bound driveways and surfacing?
-And are there any better alternatives?
+Are there any better alternatives?
 In this article, we’ll explore some of the drawbacks of resin bound driveways.
-We’ll also look at viable alternatives which aim to deliver all the advantages of resin bound driveways while overcoming the disadvantages.
+We will also look at viable alternatives.

 Resin driveways are created with resin bound surfacing (sometimes called a resin bound system).
 The laying process involved mixing aggregates with a clear UV-stable polyurethane resin.
-This mixture is then poured on to the prepared area and smoothed down to create a level surface which requires little maintenance and allows water to drain away naturally, meaning that the risk of potholes and other damage is minimised.
+This mixture is then poured on to the prepared area and smoothed down to create a level surface.
+This surface requires little maintenance and allows water to drain away naturally, meaning that the risk of potholes and other damage is minimised.

 Below, we’ll look at some of the disadvantages of using resin bound surfacing in your driveway project.

 Resin bound driveways and surfacing aren’t the best choice for areas that regularly endure heavy traffic and usage.
 While this type of surface course is quite durable and robust, wear and tear over time can lead to cracking.
 This cracking can potentially lead to further and deeper damage.
 This damage can be quite expensive to repair, even at the early stages.

 Weed and Moss Growth

-While resin bound systems are low maintenance, weeds and moss can grow on them.
-When this does happen, it can make the surface quite slippery, especially when it’s not cleaned regularly.
+While resin bound systems are low maintenance, weeds and moss can nonetheless thrive in these environments.
+When this growth does happen, it can make the surface quite slippery, especially when it is not cleaned regularly.
 This can quickly become a problem not only on driveways but on park footpaths and other public areas, where surfaces are maintained, leading to reduced accessibility and a possible health and safety issue.

 There are a lot of options available to you if you’re looking to create a new decorative driveway, park footpath, or any kind of public or private area which requires surfacing.
-There’s block paving, concrete, gravel, slate, and grass to name a few.
-Each comes with their own unique pros and cons, so it’s important to explore all the options before making your decision and investing in a new surface course.
+Examples of these options include: block paving, concrete, gravel, slate, and grass – to name a few.
+Each of these options comes with their own unique advantages and disadvantages, so it’s important to explore all the options available before making your decision and investing in a new surface course.

 NatraTex is available in a wide range of colours, including the neutral buff tones of NatraTex Cotswold and a spectrum of colours (such as blue, green and red) in the NatraTex Colour range.
 And for those looking for an eco-friendly and cost-effective surfacing material, we have invested considerable time and effort developing NatraTex Eco.
-This exciting new product boasts all the benefits of normal NatraTex while being made from a minimum of 50% recycled material!
+This exciting new product boasts all the benefits of normal NatraTex while also being made from a minimum of 50% recycled material!